-Emergency or set of circumstances which in the judgment of the building principal constitutes a good and sufficient cause for absence from school.
+Emergency or set of circumstances which in the judgement of the building principal constitutes a good and sufficient cause for absence from school

-The classroom time missed over ten days for a semester course (twenty days for a year course) must be made up if credit is to be obtained for the course.
-A student will receive a letter grade of "G" on his/her report card until make-up hours are completed through digital coursework.
+The classroom time missed over ten days for a semester course (twenty days for a full year course) must be made up if credit is to be obtained for the course.
+A student will receive a letter grade of "G" on their report card and have two weeks to make-up these hours through the assigned digital coursework.
 "G" grades are only issued in courses which have been passed.
+"G" grade hours not made up within the two-week period will result in an "F."